If you couldn’t already tell from the title.. IT’S MY BIRTHDAY TODAY!

-Below is a photo from this morning featuring my co-teachers and I. They were waiting for me to arrive so they could surprise me with a cake, but I rolled in late with a $6 latte in hand.
+Below is a photo from this morning featuring my co-teachers and I. They were waiting for me to arrive so they could surprise me with a cake, but I rolled in just as the bell rang with a $6 latte in hand.
 Heh heh.

 As always, thank you for taking the time to read my blog posts and for all the sweet birthday wishes.
 My heart feels warm and fuzzy.